Volunteer Teaching in Rio de Janeiro, Brazil

 English proficiency is one of the most critical skills young Brazilians can acquire to ensure future success in college and in the work force.
 Aware of the vital importance of English, but unable to afford a paid staff of

-qualified instructors, Solar partnered with Volunteer Adventures, a U.S.-based group dedicated to sending volunteers to work at nonprofits abroad.
+qualified instructors, Solar partnered with Bridge Volunteers, a U.S.-based group dedicated to sending volunteers to work at nonprofits abroad.
 The two organizations have worked to create what is now a thriving community English

 program, pairing youth from one of Rio’s neediest favelas with native English speakers from around the world.
 To ensure a high quality program, volunteers are provided with TEFL (Teaching English as a Foreign Language) training prior to

 their trip abroad.
-Volunteer Adventures placed me in one of its first English teaching positions at Solar and also gave me the much-needed Portuguese instruction necessary to succeed both as a teacher and as a foreigner in Rio.
+Bridge Volunteers placed me in one of its first English teaching positions at Solar and also gave me the much-needed Portuguese instruction necessary to succeed both as a teacher and as a foreigner in Rio.

 My experience living with Cariocas was invaluable because it allowed me to not only see Brazil as a traveler but also to live as a Brazilian does.
 By the time I left, I had gained a new family as well as a new outlook on